defenseunicorns/uds-core/README.md

 UDS Core publishes bundles you can use for trying out UDS Core or for UDS Package development where you only need part of UDS Core.
 These bundles leverage [UDS K3d](https://github.com/defenseunicorns/uds-k3d) to create a local k3d cluster with tools installed to emulate a cloud environment.

 > [!NOTE]
-> UDS Bundles are intended for dev and test environments and should not be used for production.
+> These UDS Bundles are intended for dev and test environments and should not be used for production.
 They also serve as examples to create custom bundles.

 #### Quickstart